koivunej/derive-into-owned/README.md

 ## Types with lifetimes

 If your struct has a field with type `Bar<'a>` then `Bar` is assumed to have a method `fn into_owned(self) -> Bar<'static>`.

+Note, there's no trait implementation expected because I didn't find one at the time and didn't think to create my own, assumed the `Cow::into_owned` might be getting an extension in standard library which never happened and so on.

 ## Limitations